hydroframe/subsettools/README.md

 ### Template Model Runscripts

-In addition to example notebooks, several reference .yaml files are provided at subsettools/src/subsettools/ref_yamls.
+In addition to example notebooks, several reference .yaml files are provided with the subsettools package.
 You may use these as a template for a ParFlow run that most closely meets the specifications of the model you are trying to build.
-Additional details can be found in the package Read the Docs (linked above) under the Template runscripts tab.
+Additional details can be found in the package documentation (linked above) under the `Template runscripts` tab.

 A list of currently provided run templates is provided below: